Narayanaash/mern-app-with-jwt/README.md

-# shopping-list-app-built-with-mern-stack
+# MERN-app-with-jwt
-It's a real simple shopping list app built with meran stack....in this app i implemented redux :blush: for the very first time....finally :unamused:
+This is a simple MERN shopping list app, user need to register to manage the items